 Sour cream substitutes some of the butter and/or milk, adding moisture to the cake and making for a tight but soft and tender crumb.

 The slight tanginess offsets the sugar and other rich ingredients, like butter.
+I personally think using sour cream for cakes is one of the best things ever!

-How to make a lemon pound cake
+Steps to make lemon pound cake

 Baking is all in the details, like having room temperature ingredients when specified in the recipe.